-B. CPA 2002-08 - Conservation Lands
+CPA2002-08 (Conservation Lands)

-Amend the Future Land Use Map series, Map 1, by updating the Conservation Lands land use categories.
+Amend the Future Land Use Map Series, Map 1, by updating the Conservation Lands Future Land Use Categories.

-C. CPA 2002-11 - Buckingham Potable Water
+CPA2002-11 (Buckingham Potable Water)

-Amend Goal 17, Buckingham, of the Future Land Use Element by adding language that allows water lines to be extended to serve the Buckingham Rural Community Preserve on a voluntary basis, with costs of extension to be paid by the petitioner.
-Amend Map 6, Future Water Service Areas, to show all of the Buckingham Rural Community Preserve to be within the Future Water Service Areas of the County.
-Amend Map 7, Future Sewer Service Areas, to add certain public facility sites (Gulf Coast Center and Tice Fire Station) to the Future Sanitary Sewer Service Area Map.
+Amend Goal 17, Buckingham, of the Future Land Use Element by adding language that allows the extension of water lines to serve the Buckingham Rural Community Preserve on a voluntary basis, with cost of extension to be paid by the petitioner.
+Amend Map 6, Future Water Service Areas, to show the Buckingham Rural Community Preserve to be within the Future Water Service Areas of the County.
+Amendment Map 7, Future Sewer Service Areas, to add certain public facility sites (Gulf Coast Center and Tice Fire Station) to the Future Sanitary Sewer Service Area Map.

-D. CPA 2002-13 - Financially Feasible Transportation Map
+CPA2002-13 (Financially Feasible Transportation Map)

-Amend the Transportation Maps of the Future Land Use Map Series and any related policy references to reflect the latest Lee County MPO 2020 Financially Feasible Transportation Plan map.
+Amend the Transportation Maps of the Future Land Use Map Series and related policy references to reflect the most recent Lee County MPO 2020 Financially Feasible Transportation Plan Map.

-E. CPA 2002-15 - Constrained Roads
+CPA2002-15 (Constrained Roads)

-Update Table 2(a), Constrained Roads/State and County Roads, to eliminate Old 41, which is now a City of Bonita Springs road.
+Update Table 2(a), Constrained Roads/State and County Roads, to eliminate Old U.S. 41, which is now a City of Bonita Springs road.

-F. CPA 2002-19 - Capital Improvements Program
+CPA2002-19 (Capital Improvements Program)

-Amend the Capital Improvements Element (Tables 3 & 4) to reflect the latest adopted Capital Improvement Program.
+Amend the Capital Improvements Element (Tables 3 and 4) to reflect the most recently adopted Capital Improvement Program.

-G. CPA 2002-22 - Policy 100.2.3 Text Update
+CPA2002-22 (Policy 100.2.3.
+Text Update)

-Amend Policy 100.2.3 of the Housing Element by replacing the outdated reference to the approval process of "Special Permit" with the current process of "Special Exception."
+Amend Policy 100.2.3. of the Housing Element by replacing the outdated reference to the "special permit" approval process with the current process of "special exception."